z720/gandi-ddns/README.md

 Inspired from https://github.com/matt1/gandi-ddns

 The script simply connects to [Gandi LiveDNS API](http://doc.livedns.gandi.net) to update a specific A record from the current public IP Address.
-The script use https://www.ipify.org to get current IP Address, if the address is different from the one in the selected A record, the record is updated with the curren tIP Address.
+The script use https://www.ipify.org to get current IP Address, if the address is different from the one in the selected A record, the record is updated with the current IP Address.

 ## Pre-Requisite
 You'll need a GANDI API Key to use the script.
 You can create one in the Security section of your [Gandi Account](https://account.gandi.net/).